 Conil de la Frontera is home to the original Almadraba festival, which it started over 20 years ago.
 This festival lasts for the entire month of May and it’s a wonderful time to visit this picturesque town.
 Located under an hour and a half drive from La Reserva Club Sotogrande, it is home to beautiful white sandy beaches and pretty little bays and coves to explore.
 The charming old town is a maze of narrow streets and white washed houses lined with brightly coloured pots and you can discover historical treasures such as the Church of Santa Catalina and The Guzman Tower.
 The area also has many great hiking trails and can be explored on horse back or mountain bike as part of an active holiday.

 Here at La Reserva Club we’re passionate about bringing in the very best ingredients from our local region and showcasing them in our restaurants.
-Our Head Chef Javier Rebollo loves to prepare healthy dishes, inspired and led by the best seasonal produce in fresh and tasty dishes.
+Our chefs love to prepare healthy dishes, inspired and led by the best seasonal produce in fresh and tasty dishes.
 Fish and seafood is always prominent on the menu and the local tuna is always a firm favourite, especially when it is at its best in the spring and summer months.
 It is particularly prized globally for sushi and Japan is one of the biggest consumers of this delicacy.
-We are lucky to be able to use it to serve up the best sushi at The Beach during the summer months under the guidance of our sushi master Guillermo.
+We are lucky to be able to use it to serve up the best sushi at La Reserva Club under the guidance of our sushi chef.